Darrel Higham Guitar Gear

 Get that Darrel Higham guitar sound

-I would describe his tone as slightly broken up tube sound which fairly bright with a dash of reverb.
+I would describe his tone as a slightly broken-up tube sound which fairly bright with a dash of reverb.

 For you to achieve the tone, you’ll need a semi-hollow body guitar.
-An amp which is set fairly clean with a hint of breakup but not full on distortion.
+An amp that is set fairly clean with a hint of breakup but not full-on distortion.
 You’ll then want to add some reverb and have a tremolo pedal ready for slower tunes.

-The other big component of his sound is hybrid picking, which Darrel does in an interesting way.
+The other big component of his sound is hybrid picking, which Darrel does interestingly.
 He uses a flat pick rather than a thumb pick and fingers.
+Of course, you might be able to get close using a thumb pick and fingers with a bit of work.

 Lastly, you’ll need to work on using a Bigsby to accent notes and chords.
-Its all may sound simple, but all in all, Darrel Higham is a complex player with tones to match.
+It may sound simple, but all in all, Darrel Higham is a complex player with tones to match.
+As any master, he makes it look and sound easy.
+But, it’s far from it!

 Leave a Reply